1evaleen/NotesApp/README.md

 * integrate markdown
 * add file location/navigation above note title
-* minimise categories
+* minimise categories for a cleaner look
-* add new categories
+* enable add new categories
-* re-order notes and categories with drag and drop
+* enable re-ordering notes and categories with drag and drop